sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 ![purivew_synapse integration](/images/purview_search.PNG)

 2. Purview returns the metadata and location information of the Employee Entity .
 The BA / DA could explore the metadata and then directly access this live view , where the data sits. [link](https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/how-to-discover-connect-analyze-azure-purview)

 3. The BA / DA will fire the query(GET call) using a client of choice like [postman](https://www.postman.com/) , with database and entity as parameters

 4. The request first hits an API Managment Layer where the API is registered.

 5. Azure function corresponding is triggered which in turn triggers a stored procedure on the global hr workspace.

-6. This Stored procedure , executes the select * on Employee View , which has Row Level Security Applied
+6. This Stored procedure , executes the select * on Employee View , which has Row Level Security Applied.

 7. So this SP returns only the Employee values which APAC is supposed to see in the return Payload.

 8. Function returns back the data as a payload

 ** For large datasets concepts like pagination have to be applied / option to do a bulk load by dynamically generating an Syanpse Pipeliene based on thresholds could be considered.